elainebroche-dev/ms3-event-scheduler/README.md

       ![Add Booking](documentation/images/f08-add-booking.png)

-    - If the inputs entered by the user do not meet the validation requirements the user will be asked to re-enter them, or they can quit the operation and return to the Manage Bookings menu by entering 'x'.
+    - If the inputs entered by the user do not meet the validation requirements the user will be asked to re-enter them, or they can quit the operation and return to the Manage Bookings sub-menu by entering 'x'.

     - The rules for the input values are as follows :
       - inputs are separated by commas, all inputs must have a length > 0
       - the combination of Event Code and Date must exist in the events spreadsheet and must be active (not cancelled)
-      - Date should have a format of DD-MM-YYY and must be >= current date
+      - Date should have a format of DD-MM-YYYY and must be >= current date
       - Email address must have a valid format - e.g. contain @ with alphanumerics on either side
       - The Seats value must be an integer > 0 and must not exceed the number of seats available (calculated as the event Capacity from the events spreadsheet minus total seats reserved on all existing bookings for this event)